mquinodo/AutoMap/README.md

 # AutoMap
 Tool to find regions of homozygosity (ROHs) from exome sequencing data.

-This software was written by Mathieu Quinodoz from the University of Lausanne, Switzerland.
+This software was written by Quinodoz *et al.* from the University of Lausanne, Switzerland.
 It was presented at XX and is published in XXX.
 The online version can be found at:
 ```
 www.XXX.ch